Earn solid returns with stocks

 Many solid, established companies pay dividends, and some even increase them every year.
 This dividend growth can be a powerful tool for investors looking to keep their income growing in step with the cost of living.
 By reinvesting those dividends, you can compound your returns, building a financial cushion that strengthens over time.
 Sectors like utilities and consumer staples, known for their stability, tend to maintain this steady dividend growth, making them particularly effective in inflationary times.

 Investing in stocks can be a proactive strategy to not only protect but grow your wealth, regardless of where inflation is headed.
-If you open a CIBC Investor's Edge account before March 31, 2025, you get $100 in free trades plus $200 or more in cash back and can start making your money work for you.
+Build your own investment portfolio with the CIBC Investor's Edge online and mobile trading platform and enjoy low commissions.
+Get started today!

 Learn more